wavemaker/docs/docs/studio/offerings/wme/upgrade/passivate-containers.md

 ---
-title: "Passivate Containers"
+title: Passivate Containers
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "passivate-containers"
+id: passivate-containers
-sidebar_label: "Passivate Containers"
+sidebar_label: Passivate Containers
 ---
 ## Passivate containers in StudioWorkspace/AppDeployment Instances from the launchpad

 - In order to upgrade WME from 10.x to below 11.2.x version, it is recommended to passivate the containers in StudioWorkspaceInstance and AppDeploymentInstance.., It is not needed when upgrading above 11.2.x versions.